sinch/docs/docs/sms/sms-other/sms-other-cloud-smpp.md

 | enquire\_link           | Check link status                  | 0x00000015  |
 | enquire\_link\_resp     | Response to enquire\_link          | 0x80000015  |

-Please note any command in the SMPP specification which is not listed above is not currently supported.
+Note that any command in the SMPP specification which is not listed above is not currently supported.

 ## Command States